Partner Reflection: David Tracey

 Multifaceted Advocacy to Promote Civil Rights, Workers’ Rights and Corporate Accountability

-Sanford Heisler Sharp’s advocacy does not start and stop with litigation.
+Sanford Heisler Sharp McKnight’s advocacy does not start and stop with litigation.
 As a group of professionals deeply committed to the public interest, we pursue multi-pronged strategies to promote civil rights, workers’ rights, and corporate accountability.
 Thus, in addition to litigation, our firm is committed to policy advocacy, collaborating with non-profits and community organizations, and educating the public through traditional and social media.

-Each of these methods—litigation, policy advocacy, collaboration, and education—is mutually reinforcing.
+Each of these methods — litigation, policy advocacy, collaboration, and education — is mutually reinforcing.
 Our litigations enforce the law and develop precedent.
 Our policy advocacy, often through public comment on legislation and regulations, helps create new and stronger laws.
 Our collaborations with organizations ensure that we are supporting broader social movements.
 And our education efforts, especially through the media, allow us to teach the broader public about the systemic issues our clients face and the need for change.

-Our multi-faceted approach is yet another example of the way in which, as a private firm, Sanford Heisler Sharp dedicates its efforts to promoting the public interest.
+Our multi-faceted approach is yet another example of the way in which, as a private firm, Sanford Heisler Sharp McKnight dedicates its efforts to promoting the public interest.

 “Yes!”
 As our firm’s history and present attest, a private firm can thrive by pursuing the public interest.
 We do this by enforcing laws that Congress deemed in the public interest; by representing individuals and classes confronting systemic injustice; and by engaging in multi-faceted advocacy.
 The work is undeniably challenging, but it is also undeniably rewarding.
 What is clear is that private firms like ours can and do serve as a pillar in our nation’s public interest infrastructure.
 It is a honor and privilege to play that supporting role.